 Luckily, you can avoid this bottleneck altogether, because the Algorithm Factory has the ability to mass customise all your algorithms.

 Mass customisation is a set of services that connects all your data to your algorithms and trains each model on the relevant data.
-It saves each trained model and tells the database where that model can be found.
+It saves model with the best results given this data set and tells the database where that model can be found.
 All this happens automatically on the back-end of your technology.

 This means you’ll only need to write and deploy code once, and can train or retrain the algorithms of the servomotors at the press of a single button.
 The Algorithm Factory will let mass customisation automatically select the relevant algorithm, produce an output, and return the result.